Volunteering vacancies

 We are currently looking for people who have empathy, are good listeners and are non-judgemental.
 You will need to have an hour or two a week to spare.

-Support our clients by:
+Support people by:

 Keeping in touch regularly and maybe going for a coffee or a walk.